R3V0S/TMA-Botnet-Detection-with-Deep-Learning/README.md

   3) Go to 1DCNN_v01.00 folder -> Scripts folder -> and execute in the terminal _activate_.
 Once this will be completed, you will be working in a virtual environment.
   4) Install the requirements.txt when the virtual environment has already been initiated: _pip install -r requirements.txt_
   5) Return to the \TMA-Botnet-Detection-with-Deep-Learning\1DCNN Code and execute in the command line: _jupyter notebook_
   6) Wait.
 Then a browser web page will open, and shows the jupyter environment.
-Select "New" at the top right of the window, and select "1DCNN_v01.00" as Kernel.
+Select "1DCC Stabdard Version.ipynb" and start coding.

 Let's code!